bulletmark/pacpush/README.md

 AUR_](https://aur.archlinux.org/packages/pacpush/) to the local and remote hosts.

-## CONFIGURATION

-The default configuration file is installed to `/usr/share/pacpush/pacpush.conf`.
-Copy this file to your personal `~/.config/pacpush.conf` if you want to change it.
-Currently the only configuration value is `clonedir` which is the location of your AUR helpers download/build directory.
-This is the directory from which AUR packages are rsync'd from the local host to remote hosts.
-It only needs to be configured on the local host. `clonedir` can be set to a single directory, or a list of directories.
-Ensure that `clonedir` is set to, or at least contains, the directory your AUR helper is using.
-See the default setting and examples in the default configuration file.
-If you use multiple AUR helpers then set each one's directory in a list in `clonedir`.

-## SSH KEY CONFIGURATION
+## SSH AND KEY CONFIGURATION

+You run `pacpush` directly on the command line as your normal user (not as root and not using `sudo` explicitly) specifying as arguments the host, or hosts, you want to update.
+The utility will re-invoke itself using `sudo` and will push the cached AUR build directory of the invoking user (i.e. the `clonedir` location[s] from the configuration file).

-You need to set up root ssh access from your host machine to the remote machine[s] for `pacpush` to work.
+You need to set up root ssh access from your host machine to the remote machine[s] for this to work.
 For security and convenience, it is essential to use an ssh key.
 The following procedure copies your personal public ssh key to the remote root account.
 Your first need to set up your own personal ssh key pair of course, see Google for that part.

 On a remote host to which you want to `pacpush` (assuming you have already set up personal ssh access to that host):